-This document outlines the purpose and uses of the “Calculation” column type that can be added to tables using the Data Warehouse Manager.
-Below is an explanation of what SQL calculations do, why they are used, the process for creating a SQL calculation and two examples.
+This topic outlines the purpose and uses of the Calculation column type that can be added to tables using the Data Warehouse Manager.
+Below is an explanation of what SQL calculations do, why they are used, the process for creating a SQL calculation, and two examples.

 The different columns that can be created with the Calculation column are almost unlimited, but most columns can be created using IF-THEN statements and basic arithmetic, which will be used in the examples below.